Inspired by football legends

 Your cart is empty

-The European Championship is one of the most prestigious football tournaments in the world and has provided fans with countless moments over the years.
-From goals to unexpected upsets, here's a selection of the most iconic moments that have left an indelible mark on the memory of every football fan.
+The European Championship is one of the most prestigious football tournaments in the world and has given supporters countless unforgettable moments over the years.
+From breathtaking goals to stunning upsets, here is a selection of the most iconic moments that have left an indelible mark on the memory of every football fan.

-- The First Championship (1960): The European Championship began with a memorable final, when Lev Yashin's Soviet Union won the tournament's first title by defeating Yugoslavia in the final.
-This moment marked the beginning of a tradition that has lasted for more than six decades.
+- The First Championship (1960): The competition began with a memorable final when the Soviet Union of Lev Yashin were crowned the tournament's first ever champions, beating Yugoslavia in the final.
+That moment marked the beginning of a tradition that has endured for more than six decades.

-- Oliver Bierhoff's Golden Goal (1996): In the final between Germany and the Czech Republic, Oliver Bierhoff scored the first golden goal in the history of the European Championship, securing victory for Germany and leaving an indelible mark on the memory of football fans.
+- Oliver Bierhoff's Golden Goal (1996): In the final between Germany and the Czech Republic, Oliver Bierhoff scored the first golden goal in European Championship history to secure the win for Germany — a moment that left an indelible mark on the tournament.

-- The Greek Surprise (2004): Euro 2004 went down in history as the tournament in which Greece, against all odds, was crowned champion.
-Their victory over Portugal in the final remains one of the most unexpected and exciting moments in European football history.
+- The Greek Miracle (2004): Euro 2004 was written into history as the tournament in which Greece, against all the odds, were crowned champions.
+Their victory over Portugal in the final remains one of the most unexpected and thrilling moments in European football history.

-- Michel Platini's Hat-Trick (1984): At Euro 1984, Michel Platini produced one of the most brilliant moments of his career, scoring a hat-trick in 18 minutes against Yugoslavia.
-His masterful performance at that EURO made him a legend in his home country.
+- Michel Platini's Hat-Trick (1984): At Euro 1984, Michel Platini produced one of the tournament's most brilliant moments, scoring a hat-trick in 18 minutes against Yugoslavia.
+His masterful performance at that tournament turned him into a legend in his home country.

-- Antonín Panenka (1976): In the Euro 1976 final between Czechoslovakia and West Germany, Antonín Panenka executed an iconic penalty that went down in history.
-With a previously unseen finesse, Panenka lofted the ball into the center of the goal as the goalkeeper dove to one side, securing his team's victory and the title in the penalty shootout.
+- Antonín Panenka's Penalty (1976): In the Euro 1976 final between Czechoslovakia and West Germany, Antonín Panenka produced an iconic penalty that passed into history.
+With a subtlety never seen before, Panenka chipped the ball into the centre of the goal as the goalkeeper dived to one side, securing his team's victory and the title on penalties.

 - Trezeguet's Golden Goal (2000): At Euro 2000, France faced Italy in the final.
-The match went into extra time, and David Trezeguet's golden goal in the 103rd minute gave France the victory, becoming an iconic moment that defined the generation of players who had just won the 1998 World Cup.
+The match was decided in extra time when David Trezeguet's golden goal on 103 minutes gave France victory — an emblematic moment that defined that generation of players, who had arrived as World Cup winners in 1998.

-- Spain's Steamroller (2012): In the final of Euro 2012, Spain faced Italy in a match that would go down in Spanish football history.
-Spain demonstrated their absolute dominance by winning 4-0, securing their third European title and consolidating their golden era in international football with a degree of force never seen before.
+- Spain's Demolition Job (2012): In the Euro 2012 final, Spain faced Italy in a match that entered Spanish football folklore.
+Spain's absolute dominance produced a 4–0 win, a third European title and the crowning moment of a golden era that had never been seen before.

-These are just a few of the most iconic moments that have defined the history of the European Championship.
-With each edition of the tournament, fans eagerly await new exciting moments that will remain etched in the collective memory of European football.
+These are just some of the most iconic moments that have defined European Championship history.
+With every new edition, supporters eagerly await the next chapter of thrilling moments to be etched into the collective memory of European football.

 Get ready for Euro 2024.
 See more...